Edward Everett Horton: Fame as starring actor and character player

 As Horton became known for his performances in movies, he continued to work on the legitimate stage, which he preferred.
 He appeared with Gavin Gordon in a 1931 production of Private Lives by Noël Coward.

 Horton soon cultivated his own special variation of the double take (an actor's reaction to something, followed by a delayed, more extreme reaction).
 In Horton's version, he smiled ingratiatingly and nodded in agreement with what just happened; then, when realization set in, his facial features collapsed entirely into a sober, troubled mask.

 Edward Everett Horton starred in many comedy features in the 1930s, usually playing a mousy fellow who put up with domestic or professional problems to a certain point and then finally asserted himself for a happy ending.
 He is best remembered, however, for his work in supporting roles.
-These credits include The Front Page (1931), Trouble in Paradise (1932), Alice in Wonderland (1933), The Gay Divorcee (1934, the first of several Astaire/Rogers films in which Horton appeared), Top Hat (1935), Lost Horizon (1937), Holiday (1938), Here Comes Mr. Jordan (1941), Arsenic and Old Lace (1944), Pocketful of Miracles (1961), It's a Mad, Mad, Mad, Mad World (1963), and Sex and the Single Girl (1964).
-His last role was in the comedy film Cold Turkey (1971), in which his wheelchair-bound character communicated only through facial expressions.
+These credits include The Front Page (1931), Trouble in Paradise (1932), Alice in Wonderland (1933), The Gay Divorcee (1934, the first of several Astaire/Rogers films in which Horton appeared), Top Hat (1935), Shall We Dance (1937), Lost Horizon (1937), Holiday (1938), Here Comes Mr. Jordan (1941), Arsenic and Old Lace (1944), Pocketful of Miracles (1961), It's a Mad, Mad, Mad, Mad World (1963), and Sex and the Single Girl (1964).
+His last role was in the comedy film Cold Turkey (1971), in which his paralyzed character communicated only through facial expressions.

 Horton continued to appear in stage productions, often in summer stock.
 His performance in the play Springtime for Henry became a perennial in summer theaters.

 Horton was so prolific he sometimes found himself committed to two projects at the same time.
 One project would be in progress while the second project suddenly came up sooner than expected, forcing Horton to make other arrangements.
 In 1953, Horton announced on the ABC-TV game show The Name's the Same that his next picture would be one of the Ma and Pa Kettle comedies.
 A scheduling conflict compelled Horton to bow out, and his role in Ma and Pa Kettle at Home was played by Alan Mowbray.

 In 1960, Horton was approached by his former director Frank Capra to work in the new film Pocketful of Miracles.
 Horton wanted to rejoin Capra, but had a commitment to finish a stage run of the play Once Upon a Mattress; the show wouldn't be closing for another two weeks.
 Horton phoned Buster Keaton, who had played the same role in an earlier production, and asked if Keaton could replace him.
 Keaton finished the play's run, and Horton made the Capra film.

 In late 1963 Edward Everett Horton joined the national touring company of the Broadway hit A Funny Thing Happened on the Way to the Forum, alongside co-stars Jerry Lester, Arnold Stang, and Erik Rhodes.
 The show ran eleven months.